HomeAboutBlogContact UsFor RecruitersFoundation ProgrammeLogin

-Foundation Doctor's Guide to East Anglia
+Foundation Doctor's 2024 Guide to East Anglia

-Updated for 2022 Applicants
+Updated for 2024 Applicants

-East Anglia foundation school is apart of Health Education East of England, and covers Norfolk, Suffolk, and Cambridgeshire.
+East Anglia foundation school is a part of Health Education East of England, and covers Norfolk, Suffolk, and Cambridgeshire.

 There are a mixture of specialist centres and busy DGHs.
 Addenbrooke’s Hospital is a major trauma centre, Liver transplant centre, neurosurgical centre and has the largest neurological intensive care unit of its kind in Europe.
 Royal Papworth Hospital is one of the world’s leading cardiothoracic hospitals and UK’s main heart and lung transplant centre.
 The University of East Anglia and Cambridge University send their medical students to hospitals around the deanery so you have the opportunity to be involved in medical education both within your hospital and at the universities themselves.